datatrail-jhu/01_chromebookintro/manuscript/04_common_issues.md

 ![Search Bar](images/04_common_issues/04_gettingstarted_common_issues-7.png)

 By typing in the issue you are having in the search bar at the top, you can be directed to questions others have previously asked.
-For example, if you want to learn how to add an extension, you could type 'add extentsion in the search bar.
+For example, if you want to learn how to add an extension, you could type 'add extension in the search bar.
 As with most Google search bars, Google will try to provide helpful suggestions of topics you may be interested in.
 You can click on this if it matches what you're interested in

 ![Add Extension Search Bar](images/04_common_issues/04_gettingstarted_common_issues-8.png)